funvill/funvill.github.io/_posts/2007-04-06-what-is-there-to-do-in-vancouver.md

 ---
-title: What is there to do in Vancouver?
+title: "What is there to do in Vancouver?"
 date: 2007-04-06 09:00:00
+categories:
-categories: Vancouver
+- Vancouver
+slug: what-is-there-to-do-in-vancouver

 ---

 Living in Vancouver I find myself asking the same question all too often.
 What should I do in Vancouver? or What is going on this weekend in Vancouver?